CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/README.md

 ![CDL 2020 Cohort Project](../figures/CDL_logo.jpg)
 ## Project 1: Quantum Advantage with Trapped Ions

+Simulating matter at the quantum level is a difficult task to do on conventional computers.
+As the size of the system increases, exponential resources in both memory and time are required.
+This led Richard Feynman in 1982, one of the most brilliant physicists of the century, to suggest that such simulations should be performed on a computer that runs natively in the quantum domain.
+The field of quantum computing was born.

-This project will guide you through the recent Google quantum supremacy result, and its possible implementation using near-term quantum computers built with trapped ions.
+Decades later, his prophecy came true, though not completely, with the advent of quantum computers built by various big tech companies.
+John Preskill coined them Noisy Intermediate-Scale Quantum (NISQ) devices.
+Despite their noise, NISQ devices have been shown to have a quantum advantage.
+In this project we will guide you through the recent Google quantum supremacy result, and its possible implementation using near-term quantum computers built with trapped ions.

 Open up [instructions.pdf](https://github.com/CDL-Quantum/CohortProject_2021/tree/main/Week1_Trapped_Ions/instructions.pdf) to begin learning about your tasks for this week!